carolineartz/laptop/README.md

 4. `cd` into your project
 5. Verify that `ruby -v` shows `2.7.4p191`

 Note that gems only get installed in a specific version of Ruby at a time.
-If you installed jekyll in 3.0.2, and then you install 2.7.4 later, you'll have to install jekyll again in 2.7.4.

 ## Check the Node installation